oriel-hub/api/docs/searching.rst

    * regions
    * itemtypes

+   Note that each of the below query parameter can only be included once in the query.
+If you do so the API will return with a status of 400 and a message telling you which parameter was repeated.

    **Query fields for pagination:**

    :query num_results: The number of results to return.
 If not specified then a value of 10 is used.